The School Day: September 2025

 Please see our school website for more details: GLENMEAD UNIFORM .
 Jewellery; necklaces, bracelets and large earrings are not permitted in school.
 Nail varnish and makeup should not be worn by pupils to school.
 We prefer proper school shoes to trainers and black shoes are always our preference.

 Pupils can bring book bags and backpacks to carry their belongings to and from school.
 Toys and games should not be brought in to school.
+Please make sure that ALL belongings are named.
+This helps to return any items that are mislaid to the correct child.

 Y5 and 6 – mobile phones

 Year 5 and 6 pupils begin to walk to and from school on their own.
 If this is the case, they are permitted to bring a mobile phone for security while walking unaccompanied.
-The mobile phone consent form form parents of Year 5 and 6 pupils can be found here:
+The mobile phone consent form for parents of Year 5 and 6 pupils can be found here:

 Form to gain consent to bring a mobile phone to school.
+NEEDS TO BE UPDATED-LISA CAN YOU DO THIS PLEASE?

 Pupils’ phones must be switched off once they come on to the school campus and are stored in a secure location all day.
 Pupils collect their phones at the end of the day and must not switch phones back on until they are off the school campus.